 Additionally, \begin{itemize} \item If $\lambda > 0$, the range of $\alpha$ is $1 \leq \alpha < 4$. \item If $\lambda < 0$, the range of $\alpha$ is $1 \leq \alpha \leq 4/3$.
 Also, $|\lambda|$ must be sufficiently small, consistent with (\ref{constraint}) and (\ref{sufsmall}). \end{itemize} \end{definition} We redefine the Hamiltonian considered here as

 The proofs accommodate a finite number of terms in $\Phi_{\rm lda}$.
 One term has been chosen for simplicity.
 The parameters of $\Phi_{\rm lda}$ satisfy the assumptions of Definition \ref{Def2.1}.
 The numerical constants $c_{j}$ are of arbitrary sign, and the ionic locations ${\bf x}_{j}$ are fixed interior points in $\Omega$. $\Phi$ satisfies the hypotheses specified in (3) above, and is a nonlocal potential such as weighted density approximation.
-Convolutions, discussed in Remark 1, represent an important class.
-The time integrated part of $\Phi$ is motivated by \cite{MarGross}.
+Convolutions, discussed in Remark 1, represent an important class. {{ For simplicity, we assume that the leading part, $\Phi(\cdotp, 0, \rho)$, is conserved, up to a positive constant multiple.
+This holds for convolutions and other important examples.}} The time integrated part of $\Phi$ is motivated by \cite{MarGross}.
 The following theorem is the goal of our analysis. \begin{theorem} If the effective potential is redefined by

-then there is a unique weak solution of (\ref{wsol}).
-The solution is in the regularity class $C(J; H^{1}_{0}) \cap C^{1}(J;H^{-1})$ and satisfies the specified initial condition. \end{theorem} The existence part of the proof of Theorem \ref{central} is carried out in section three (see Theorems \ref{central1} and \ref{central2}).
+then there is a weak solution of (\ref{wsol}) in the regularity class $C(J; H^{1}_{0}) \cap C^{1}(J;H^{-1})$ which satisfies the specified initial condition. {{ Uniqueness holds except possibly for $1 < \alpha < 2$.}} \end{theorem} The existence part of the proof of Theorem \ref{central} is carried out in section three (see Theorems \ref{central1} and \ref{central2}).
 The uniqueness is demonstrated in section four.